Dickenson Road Studios: BBC Television

-During the time the programme was broadcast from Dickenson Road Studios, many popular acts performed there; The Kinks made their Top of the Pops debut at Dickenson Road on 19 August 1964 with "You Really Got Me"; The Who debuted on 11 March 1965 with "I Can't Explain"; The Merseybeats, Gerry and the Pacemakers, Peter and Gordon, The Fourmost, The Small Faces, Ken Dodd, Val Doonican, Them, Cliff Richard and The Animals were also among the early acts to appear there.
-Due to the limitations of the building, The Beatles did not appear in person on the show; their performances were pre-recorded at the Riverside Studios in London.
+During the time the programme was broadcast from Dickenson Road Studios, many popular acts performed there; the Kinks made their Top of the Pops debut at Dickenson Road on 19 August 1964 with "You Really Got Me"; the Who debuted on 11 March 1965 with "I Can't Explain"; the Merseybeats, Gerry and the Pacemakers, Peter and Gordon, the Fourmost, the Small Faces, Ken Dodd, Val Doonican, Them, Cliff Richard and the Animals were also among the early acts to appear there.
+Due to the limitations of the building, the Beatles did not appear in person on the show; their performances were pre-recorded at the Riverside Studios in London.
 No archive recordings remain in existence of the first broadcasts from Dickenson Road, it is not known if the earliest episodes were ever recorded.
-However, the Fallowfield-born photographer Harry Goodwin took many photographs of stars who performed at Dickenson Road Studios in the 1960s, including shots of James Brown and Stevie Wonder.
-Goodwin's weekly fee of £30 was considered very low; Mick Jagger advised him to demand more, but as a compromise, Johnnie Stewart gave Goodwin a weekly mention on the programme's closing credits.
+However, the photographer Harry Goodwin (born in Fallowfield, Manchester) took many photographs of stars who performed at Dickenson Road Studios in the 1960s, including shots of James Brown and Stevie Wonder.
+Goodwin's weekly fee of £30 was considered very low; Mick Jagger of the Rolling Stones advised him to demand more, but as a compromise, Johnnie Stewart gave Goodwin a weekly mention on the programme's closing credits.

 Performers and production staff have remarked on the experience of hosting the leading pop celebrities of the day at such an unglamorous location as a former church in the North.
 The then production secretary of Top of the Pops, Frances Line, recalled the unusual sight of television cameras moving up and down the interior of an old church.
 Performers on the show often had to make a long journey from London by British Rail, but as the programme gained viewers, BBC budgets extended to flying the stars from Heathrow Airport.
 At the end of the live broadcast, performers would then take taxis to catch the evening flight back to London.
 Ground staff at Manchester Airport grew accustomed to dealing with pop stars checking in late.

-Bobby Elliott, drummer with The Hollies, remembered that he travelled north with his group in a van.
+Bobby Elliott, drummer with the Hollies, remembered that he travelled north with his group in a van.
 His impression of Dickenson Road Studios was: "Quite cosy.
 Great little canteen with friendly ladies who served tea in proper cups on saucers."
 The crowded canteen was usually packed with stars, which sometimes resulted in conflict.
-After a dinner lady asked for autographs from members of The Swinging Blue Jeans, the band became embroiled in a fist-fight over a biro with Keith Richards and Mick Jagger of The Rolling Stones.
+After a dinner lady asked for autographs from members of the Swinging Blue Jeans, the band became embroiled in a fist-fight over a biro with Mick Jagger and Keith Richards of the Rolling Stones.